ethereum-oasis-op/baseline/radish34/README.md

 7. Run `docker-compose up -d && docker-compose restart`
    - This will reinstate and restart all `radish` containers
    - Wait about 10 seconds to give containers time to complete their initialization routines
    - Run `docker-compose logs -f {SERVICE_NAME}` to check the logs of specific containers.
 Key ones to watch are api-{role} and ui.
-For example: `docker-compose logs -f radish-api-buyer`, `docker-compose logs -f radish-api-supplier1`, `docker-compose logs -f radish-api-supplier2`, `docker-compose logs -f radish-api-supplier3`, and `docker-compose logs -f radish34-ui`
+For example: `docker-compose logs -f api-buyer`, `docker-compose logs -f api-supplier1`, `docker-compose logs -f api-supplier2`, and `docker-compose logs -f ui`
     <details>
       <summary>Example api-buyer logs</summary>
       <p>